frictionlessdata/frictionless-py/docs/guides/validating-data.md

 ## Regulation Checks

-In countrary to heuristic checks, regulation checks gives you an ability to provide additional rules for your data.
+In the contrary to heuristic checks, regulation checks gives you an ability to provide additional rules for your data.
 Use the `extra_checks` argument of the `validate` function to active one or more of these checks.

 ### Blacklisted Value